 EPS are healthcare providers.
 You pay your insurance monthly and organize medical appointments via your EPS.
 If you are self-employed or a contractor, you will have to arrange your own health insurance, and if you have a cédula de extranjería, you can sign up to an EPS.
 According to a customer satisfaction survey carried out in 2017 by the Ministry for Health, the top five EPS are:

 I am with Compensar and haven’t had any major problems with them other than adjusting to the different approaches when it comes to healthcare.
-I’d advise avoiding Café Salud, which has been associated with major corruption scandals since it was taken over by a new director general within the last few years.
+I’d avoid Café Salud, which has been associated with major corruption scandals in recent years.

 Private and Prepaid Healthcare in Colombia

 Many people don’t feel comfortable with only having EPS coverage, and take out additional insurance.
 My EPS is Compensar, but I pay a premium each month for their Plan Complementario.
 This gives me access to the best hospitals in Bogotá and throughout the country.
 It also allows me to book an appointment directly with a specialist without having to be referred by a general doctor.
 Other EPS offer similar options and it’s often called a Plan Prepagado (prepaid plan).

 You also have the international private insurance companies such as Allianz, which is also prepaid.
 You pay a certain amount each month and you normally make a co-payment for each appointment or treatment.
 This may be a good option for people with pre-existing medical conditions who want to be sure they’re covered for any treatment they may need.
 Private health insurance policies normally need to be in addition to the obligatory EPS coverage, unless you are taking it out as international [expat] health insurance.

 The Healthcare Culture